 Dosage Form: tablet

-Each tablet, for oral administration, contains 25 mg or 50 mg Methazolamide.
-In addition, each tablet contains the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, dibasic calcium phosphate dihydrate, magnesium stearate (powder), and microcrystalline cellulose.
+Each tablet, for oral administration, contains 25 mg or 50 mg of Methazolamide USP.
+In addition, each tablet contains the following inactive ingredients: dibasic calcium phosphate dihydrate, glyceryl behenate, povidone, pregelatinized starch, and sodium starch glycolate.

 Methazolamide is a potent inhibitor of carbonic anhydrase.